Last fact-checked: 16 November 2020

 In the winter months, the weather is cooler.
 The rest of the time, Cebu City can be hot and humid.
 June to October is the rainy season.

 If you have minor procedures that do not incapacitate you, then you can also join in the activities, though you may have to take it easy for a day or two.
 Perhaps you’ll need to keep out of the sun or water, stay off alcohol, or follow a special diet for some time.
-In any case, your surgeon will be able to advise you about you can and cannot do after your treatment.
-If you are on antibiotics and painkillers, you may not feel like too much activity, so make sure that the hotel has some entertainment options onsite.
+Your surgeon will advise you about what you can and cannot do after your treatment.

 When you have plastic surgery in Cebu City, a little planning and forethought will make your surgery and your stay a memorable, trouble-free experience.